How Health Care Fares In Obama's Budget Freeze

 ROVNER: But she also pointed out that there are a lot of things that just boosting budget lines can't do.

-Mr. RODGER WETZEL (AARP Executive Council): If the scheduled cut goes into effect, we can certainly expect to see more physicians no longer accepting Medicare patients.
+RODGER WETZEL: If the scheduled cut goes into effect, we can certainly expect to see more physicians no longer accepting Medicare patients.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.